 The agency has twenty four employees which vary from (full-time, part-time, as needed, and contractual).
 Volunteers remain vital to the agency’s ability to provide all services free of charge.
 More than one hundred volunteers, including an eighteen member Board of Trustees, support the agency in a multitude of ways.
 They coordinate and assist with fundraisers, provide clerical assistance, coordinate donations, work as on-call advocates, assist with mailings, and help in maintaining the interior and exterior of the facility.

-Services available today include: emergency shelter, 24-hour support and crisis management hotline, individualized and group counseling, art therapy, court advocacy, peer support, aftercare, education and referrals.
+Services available today include: emergency shelter, 24-hour support and crisis management hotline, individualized and group counseling, art therapy, court advocacy, peer support, aftercare, employment advocacy, the Empowered Parenting Program, education and referrals.
 To build community awareness, educational presentations are available to civic organizations, schools, churches, or any interested group.
 The agency also provides “Healthy Relationship” presentations to Lake and Geauga County schools (elementary through college) All services are provided for free regardless of economic income.
 WomenSafe is one of only two of the nearly 80 domestic violence programs in the State of Ohio whose programs are fully certified by the Commission on Accreditation for Rehabilitation Facilities (CARF) and the Ohio Department of Mental Health.
 The agency is also certified by Medicaid for its diagnostic assessment, counseling and community support programs.